HenrySabio/dropbox-search-compiler/README.md

 * Choose file extensions
   * Need to be able to choose between .jpg, .pdf, psd

+* Create new folder per request
+  * Currently puts all searchs for a specific person under the current date
+  * Can cause conflicts if more than one search for a single person on the same day without manual cleanup

 ## Installation

 Installation is simple.